denisecase/pro-analytics-01-audio-guides/README.md

   Your browser does not support the audio element.
 Try clicking "Listen in Browser" above.
 </audio>

-## IMPORTANT
+---
-You will need to read the discussion and follow the steps and commands provided in the main repo: [pro-analytics-01](https://github.com/denisecase/pro-analytics-01).
+**IMPORTANT**: You will need to read the discussion and follow the steps and commands provided in the main repo: [pro-analytics-01](https://github.com/denisecase/pro-analytics-01).